 Bowen asserted: “For ten years a new nation has grown inside the robot flesh of the old.
 Before your eyes, a new free vital soul is reconnecting the living centers of the American body.”

 And so it was.
-The Be-In is universally recognised as a watershed moment; an ineradicable historical marker not just in the psychedelic counter-culture but in wider society itself.
+The Be-In is universally recognized as a watershed moment; an ineradicable historical marker not just in the psychedelic counterculture but in wider society itself.

-John Starr Cooke was a guru to many, and Michael Bowen was not the only person to receive this image.
-Cooke deliberately chose an unattractive picture of himself for his disciples to remember him by – this is the only guru image of himself he ever authorised – so that he would not be viewed with rose-tinted glasses nor offered sanctimonious, uninitiated praise.
+John Starr Cooke was a spiritual guide to many, and Michael Bowen was not the only person to receive this image.
+Cooke deliberately chose an unattractive picture of himself for people to remember him – this is the image he authorized – so that he would not be viewed with rose-tinted glasses nor offered sanctimonious, uninitiated praise.